cdapio/hydrator-plugins/core-plugins/docs/FileDelete-action.md

-# HDFS Delete Action (Deprecated.
-Use File Delete instead.)
+# File Delete Action

 Description
 -----------
-Deletes a file or files within an HDFS cluster.
+Deletes a file or files.

 Use Case
 --------
-This action can be used to remove a file or files in an HDFS cluster.
+This action can be used to remove a file or files.

 Properties
 ----------
-**path:** The full HDFS path of the file or files that need to be deleted.
+**path:** The full path of the file or files that need to be deleted.
 If the path points to a file, the file will be removed.
 If the path points to a directory with no regex specified, the directory and all of its contents will be removed.
 If a regex is specified, only the files and directories matching that regex will be removed.